-The exigency exception to the warrant requirement comes into play in cases where there is probable cause, but where taking the time to obtain a warrant would thwart its purpose, because, for example, the suspect may flee, evidence may be destroyed, or danger may be posed to the police or others.^v f.
-Whether the entry is in the nighttime.^{vii}
+The exigency exception to the warrant requirement comes into play in cases where there is probable cause, but where taking the time to obtain a warrant would thwart its purpose, because, for example, the suspect may flee, evidence may be destroyed, or danger may be posed to the police or others.

 In Com. v.
-Fordevi the court delineated some factors which would tend to support a finding of exigency, justifying warrantless search, including:
+Forde^{vi} the court delineated some factors which would tend to support a finding of exigency, justifying warrantless search, including:

 - a.
 A showing that the crime was one of violence, or that the suspect was armed; - b.
 A clear demonstration of probable cause; - c.
 A strong reason to believe that the suspect is in the dwelling; - d.
 A likelihood that the suspect will escape if not apprehended; - e.
-Whether the entry is peaceable; and
+Whether the entry is peaceable; and f.
+Whether the entry is in the nighttime. vii

-Not all of these factors need be satisfied to support a finding of exigent circumstances.^{viii} Additionally, the Forde Factors are also not the only factors which may lead to an exigent situation.
+Not all of these factors need be satisfied to support a finding of exigent circumstances.
+Additionally, the Forde Factors are also not the only factors which may lead to an exigent situation.
 Officers should document in their report the factors that led them to conclude that a warrantless entry was necessary and reasonable.